rossgk2/techblogs/The command line.md

 ls --directory */
 ```

 The value `*/`  , which is passed in as an unnamed argument, causes the `ls` command to only search for files whose path is of the form `*/`, i.e., files whose paths end in a slash /.
-The `--directory` flag causes the `ls` command
+The `--directory` flag causes the `ls` command to only search for files that are only at the level of the working directory, and prevents recursive search into those files when they happen to be folders.

+Thus, the above command prints the folders in the working directory.

 ```
-cd
+cd <path>
 ```

 ## bash on Windows